 In order to set up A/V Chat Integration, you will need to figrest configure SSL for your hosted server.
 There are a variety of ways to do so which we outline here: SSL and HTTPS article.
 SSL certification is a requirement for A/V Chat Integration due to limitations imposed by browsers in order to protect the security and privacy of their users.

 When using a self-signed certificate, most browsers will warn users that they are entering an unsecured site when they visit it for the first time and periodically after that.
 Users may need to used advanced configuration to allow their browsers to accept self-signed certificates, and will need to click on the "Advanced" button and then "Proceed" after reloading the site to accept the certificate.

-From within the Foundry app, the AV Configuration panel is accessible from the Settings sidebar within your active World.
-This allows you to customize the A/V broadcast mode (including enabling or disabling A/V integration), designate your preferred webcam and microphone hardware, and even configure a custom relay server.
-If no microphone or webcam appear in this list, the most likely cause is that the devices are already in use by another program.
-Refreshing the screen (ctrl+f5) after you have released the devices from other programs using them should resolve this.
+The AV Configuration application is accessible from the Configure Settings button on the Game Settings Sidebar tab ( ).
+This window allows you to customize the A/V broadcast mode (including enabling or disabling A/V integration), designate your preferred webcam and microphone hardware, and even configure a custom relay server.
+If no microphone or webcam appear in this list, the most likely cause is that the devices are already in use by another program or your browser has not been granted permission to access them.